Always There Are the Children

 Gloria, Robert’s Aunt, Weekend TV, September, 1994

-According to news reports though, Robert was illiterate and personally, I believe it.
-I think he was smart (as his friends says he used to invent stuff and at 11 he already knew how to drive cars), but I also believe he had no guidance and no one there to nurture him.
-I believe his aunt that he was smart but I also believe he struggled in school.
+According to news reports, though, Robert was illiterate, and personally, I believe it.
+I think he was smart (as his friends say, he used to invent stuff, and at 11, he already knew how to drive cars), but I also believe he had no guidance and no one there to nurture him.
 Coming from a broken home and struggling as he did goes hand in hand with not excelling academically.
 I wish there was someone there to nurture his intellect.
 It makes me sad to think he had no one.

-Shavon’s aunt, the teen Robert killed by stray bullet, also says in the same video that she never had a problem out of Robert.
+Shavon’s aunt, the teen Robert killed by a stray bullet, also says in the same video that she never had a problem with Robert.
 “He respects me,” she said in the film.
 She has even taken him on a trip with her.
 She says, “I can’t say that he killed my niece because I wasn’t there.
-It was at nighttime and nighttime has no eyes and bullets have no direction.”
+It was at nighttime, and nighttime has no eyes, and bullets have no direction.”

 Only Yah can judge them.